 At the same time, All Children’s was involved in a merger with Johns Hopkins in an effort to raise its profile.
 When Johns Hopkins came in, they began replacing the hospital’s personnel with their own.
 Many blamed this lack of chemistry for the serious problems that the department suffered over that period.
 In the meantime, one of the surgeons who had been with the department before the merger, Dr. Jeffrey Jacobs, became the focus of media and regulatory inquiries into the hospital’s problems.

 In essence, Johns Hopkins came in and replaced most of the nursing staff while losing one doctor and adding another one.
 In addition, the doctor who handled the most complex cases, Dr. James Quintessenza, was sharing duties with the other two doctors.

 As the hospital staff and administration reportedly lost control of the situation, many problems arose.
 The question becomes: Would more frequent updates to public records have prevented harm to the pediatric patients during that time period?

-Talk to a Tampa and St. Petersburg Medical Malpractice Attorney
+Talk to a St. Petersburg and St. Petersburg Medical Malpractice Attorney

-The Tampa legal team at the office of Masterson, Hoag & Smith ensures that those seriously injured by medical negligence get the compensation they deserve to move forward with their lives.
+The St. Petersburg legal team at the office of Masterson & Hoag, P.A. ensures that those seriously injured by medical negligence get the compensation they deserve to move forward with their lives.
 If you’ve been injured, give us a call and set up a free consultation today.